ganelson/inform-evolution/proposals/0024-reorganisation-of-standard-kits.md

 which gives functions used when the program starts up in a Basic Inform project: in a non-Basic project, different functions found in `WorldModelKit` replace those functions.
+* A new architectural constant, `CHARSIZE`, is now defined whenever a kit is being built.
+Analogous to `WORDSIZE`, it has the value 1 in the 16-bit architecture, and 4 in 32-bit, where `CHARSIZE` equals `WORDSIZE`.

 ## New style convention for writing kit code